rugbyprof/4553-Spatial-DS/02-Program-2.md

 Add the necessary code to the `kd-tree-simple.py` starter code so that it prints out the entire tree with the approprate values in each node (including discriminator).

 - You must create a class to assist your graph drawing.
+- Your class will have the following methods:
+    - AddNodes() # Receives a list of nodes containing 1 or more nodes (with labels if needed)
+    - AddEdges() # Receives a list of edges containing 1 or more edges (with labels if needed)

 ### Deliverables